mtynior/match/README.md

 }
 ```

 That's it.
-You can check how to use the rest of Matchers by analizing the [unit tests](https://github.com/mtynior/match/tree/develop/Tests/MatchTests/Matchers).
+Now, check how to use the rest of [Matchers](./Sources/Match/Match.docc/Matchers.md).

 ## Credits
 Icon is made by [Freepik](https://www.freepik.com) and was available at [FlatIcon](https://www.flaticon.com/free-icon/matches_208364).